-The Light Horse Charge at Beersheba
+The Light Horse Battle at Beersheba

 “Then Abraham reproved Abimelech because of a well of water which Abimelech’s servants had seized… And he said, You will take these seven ewe lambs from my hand, that they may be my witness that I have dug this well.
-Therefore he called that place Beersheba, because the two of them swore an oath there.”
+Therefore, he called that place Beersheba, because the two of them swore an oath there.”

 Genesis chapter 21 verses 25 -31